-it’s why I am possibly the worlds biggest advocate of difficulty settings.
+It’s why I am possibly the world’s biggest advocate of difficulty settings.
 They allow the entire spectrum of gamers to have control over what kind of challenge they enjoy most.
-In fact, if a game does not offer difficulty settings, it’s very likely to lose an entire point in my review scores.
+If a game does not offer difficulty settings, it’s very likely to lose an entire point in my review scores.
 I think they are that important.

 At times difficulty settings aren’t enough.
-Sometimes a games design screws the balance over and invalidates any challenge, even if you could choose a higher difficulty.
+Sometimes the way a game is designed screws the balance over and invalidates any challenge, even if you could choose a higher difficulty.
 Dying Light is a good example of this.
 It has a variety of difficulty settings to choose from and the game will gladly stuff you in a locker and steal your lunch money on the higher ones.
-However, the games death mechanic invalidates it.
+However, the game’s death mechanic invalidates it.
 When you die you lose a bit of XP, but that’s it.
 No reloaded save, enemies you killed are still dead.
 In essence, it’s almost a health refill instead of a punishment.

-Biowares Anthem is a game I am very much looking forward to, and I fear for it.
+Bioware’s Anthem is a game I am very much looking forward to, and I fear for it.
 It has difficulty settings, but in live streams, I’ve watched, its death system looks similar to Dying Lights.
-With this set up your enemies and accomplishments are essentially pretend.
+With this set up your enemies and accomplishments are essentially pretended.
 They don’t exist, the game’s enemies are only pretending to oppose you.
-Its like when you are wrestling with a small child and you let them win because you’re a grown up and they only come up to your knees.
+It’s like when you are wrestling with a small child and you let them win because you’re a grown-up and they only come up to your knees.
 Then they stand on top of you and gloat like they are some roman gladiator in Caesar’s Coliseum.

 In reality, you could smite the child with little effort, but the kid doesn’t know that.
 The thing is, most gamers these days aren’t children, we’re adults.
 We don’t need games to force us to play pretend, we know better.
 We need to be given a choice.
 Some of us prefer hard games, some prefer easy.
 One isn’t better than another, but if you’re locked into one when you wanted the other, your enjoyment suffers and there isn’t much you can do.

-Allow us to fail, reload a save or whatever.
-If the games designed properly and has the settings I mentioned, someone can always turn the difficulty down if they are having too hard of a time.
+Allow us to fail, reload a save, or whatever.
+If the games designed properly and have the settings I mentioned, someone can always turn the difficulty down if they are having too hard of a time.
 I’ve been gaming since I was four years old, I’m 30 now.
 That’s a lot of gaming experience, don’t neglect me and others like me because we are the ones that have been with you from the beginning.
-We supported and bought and played your games until you became the juggernaut of media that the industry is now.
+We supported, bought, and played your games until you became the juggernaut of media that the industry is now.